astridx/pkg_agadvents/README.md

 8. Scool to the bottom
 After you have `choosen the category` and `saved` the item you see the image of the category at the bottom.
 Now you can select the clickable area with your mouse.
+You can only choose an area in the shape of an rectangle.

 ![b8](https://user-images.githubusercontent.com/9974686/51182080-50888f80-18cd-11e9-9bd6-e5f76055d358.png)